 When seeking assistance, landlords should consider the following options:

-- Seeking mediation: Mediation services can provide a neutral platform for landlords and unauthorized tenants to negotiate a mutually agreeable solution.
+1. Seeking mediation: Mediation services can provide a neutral platform for landlords and unauthorized tenants to negotiate a mutually agreeable solution.

-- Hiring professionals: Engaging the services of a professional property management company or a lawyer focusing on landlord-tenant law can provide valuable guidance and support throughout the process.
+2. Hiring professionals: Engaging the services of a professional property management company or a lawyer focusing on landlord-tenant law can provide valuable guidance and support throughout the process.

-- Filing a police report can help to establish a paper trail and provide evidence of the unauthorized tenancy.
+3. Filing a police report can help to establish a paper trail and provide evidence of the unauthorized tenancy.

-- Contacting local authorities, such as the sheriff's department, can facilitate the eviction process and guarantee that the law is upheld.
+4. Contacting local authorities, such as the sheriff’s department, can facilitate the eviction process and guarantee that the law is upheld.

-An exhaustive lease agreement, coupled with regular property inspections, serves as a robust foundation for preventing future unauthorized occupancy.
-This proactive approach enables property owners to identify potential issues early on, mitigating the risk of unauthorized tenants.
-A pivotal aspect of this strategy is the screening of applications, which helps to vet potential tenants and guarantee they meet the necessary criteria.
+A pivotal aspect of this strategy is the screening of applications, which helps vet potential tenants and confirm they meet the necessary criteria.
 This includes verifying employment, credit history, and rental history, among other factors.
 Lease restrictions also play a paramount role in preventing unauthorized occupancy, as they clearly outline the terms and conditions of the tenancy.
-By including provisions that prohibit subletting or assigning the lease without permission, property owners can maintain control over who occupies their property.
-By implementing these measures, property owners can substantially reduce the likelihood of future unauthorized occupancy, saving time, resources, and potential legal headaches.
+By including provisions that prohibit subletting or assigning the lease without permission, you can maintain control over who occupies your property.
+Understanding tenant improvements ownership and removal legal issues is also important when establishing what tenants may and may not do with the property.

 Reviewing and Updating Lease Agreements